This Day In Writing History

 The four people are Mick Kelly, a restless 14-year-old tomboy with androgynous looks and musical talent forced to be a mother to her siblings and go to work to support her family; Jake Blount, an itinerant, alcoholic laborer whose socialist convictions get him into trouble; Dr. Benedict Copeland, a black physician who suffers from both tuberculosis and his desire to help free his people from racist oppression; and Biff Brannon, a married cafe owner whose masculine appearance masks his inner struggle to come to terms with his bisexuality.

-All four characters are connected by a mutual friend, John Singer, an intelligent deaf-mute who can write, sign, and read lips.
-They all find peace in Singer's kindness, wisdom, and willingness to listen to and understand them.
+All four characters are connected by a mutual friend, John Singer - an intelligent deaf-mute who can write, sign, and read lips.
+They all find solace in Singer's kindness, wisdom, and willingness to listen to and understand them.
 What they don't know is that Singer is just like them and is suffering in silence.
 His companion of ten years - a big Greek man and fellow deaf-mute named Spiros Antonapoulos - became mentally ill and was institutionalized by a relative.
 While Singer was there to listen to other people's problems and comfort them, there is no one to listen to Singer and comfort him, which ultimately leads to tragedy.

 All the characters in the novel are sad and intriguing, though there is nothing sentimental about their sadness.
 In fact, one of the novel's main themes is the selfish nature of loneliness and emotional detachment.
 The most intriguing characters are Mick Kelly and Biff Brannon, with their sexual ambiguity.
 At first, Mick dresses like a boy and acts like one, too.
-But after experiencing her first relationship with a boyfriend, (Harry, a Jewish neighbor boy) which results in her first sexual experience, Mick changes her appearance, dressing and acting more like a woman.
+But after experiencing her first relationship with a boyfriend, (Harry, a Jewish neighbor boy) which results in her first sexual experience, Mick changes her appearance, dressing and acting like a woman.

 Biff Brannon, impotent and emotionally distant from his wife, finds himself sexually attracted to the boyish-looking Mick, but rather than act on it, he keeps his emotional distance.
 After Mick starts dressing and acting like a woman, Biff loses sexual interest in her, but warms up to her emotionally.
 After his wife Alice dies, Biff feels little grief - their marriage was loveless - but he starts wearing her clothes and perfume.